trigger-corp/Forge-Documentation/source/mobile.rst

 .. image:: /_static/images/local-config.png

-At the command-line, use the ``--android.sdk`` flag when using ``forge run`` to point to your Android SDK location and run your own emulator AVD.
+At the command-line, use the ``--android.sdk`` flag when using ``forge run android`` to point to your Android SDK location and run your own emulator AVD.
 All automatic installation procedures will prompt before making any changes to your system.

 .. important:: There is a bug in the Android 2.3 emulator that will render your apps unusable: if you manage your own Android AVD you **must** use an Android 2.2 level AVD.